 - ArtIS 508 – Computer Aided Visualization

-- CI 503 – Theories of Designing Effective Learning and Teaching Environments
+- EDUC 503 – Designing Elective Learning Environments

-- CI 511 – Technology Diffusion Leadership and Change
+- EDUC 511 – Technology Diffusion, Leadership, and Change

-- HCI 520 – Computational Analysis of English
+- HCI/ENGL/LING 520 – Computational Analysis of English

 - HCI/ME 525 – Optimization Methods for Complex Designs